sufyanahmad7/Roboadvisor/README.md

 ## :white_check_mark: Key Features (App Ready)

-1. Browse portfolios
+1. Browse portfolios.
-2. View individual portfolio
+2. View individual portfolio.
-3. Create new portfolio with amount
+3. Create new portfolio with amount.

 ## :x: Limitations

-1. No register and login features
+1. No register and login features.
-2. No add and withdraw features
+2. No add and withdraw features.
-3. Dummy Settings tab
+3. Dummy Settings tab.

 ## Future improvements

-1. Work on existing limitations
+1. Work on existing limitations.
-2. Improve the graphics and display (perhaps add more graphics and icons as currently the app is texty)
+2. Improve the graphics and display (perhaps add more graphics and icons as currently the app is texty).
-3. Include verification process for new newly registered
+3. Include verification process for new newly registered users.
-4. Include charts
+4. Include charts.
-5. Display live data (that refreshes every 5s) through APIs
+5. Display live data through API integration (perhaps with Alpha Vantage or Polygon) that refreshes every 1 minute.
-6. Push to AWS

 ## :bowtie: Reflections

 React Native was challenging; the learning curve was far steeper than learning PHP (Laravel).
 There were moments when I was stuck with no end in mind.
-However, I managed to resolve errors and bugs by making Google my best friend and posting in StackOverflow, and of course with some help from my trainers.
-Moving forward, this is an app which I am passionate about and will likely continue working on it in the near future.
+However, I managed to resolve errors and bugs by making Google my best friend, asking questions in StackOverflow and of course with some help from my trainers.
+Moving forward, this is an app which I am passionate about and may build on it in the near future.

 Difficulty Level: :eight: